badgeteam/website/content/en/docs/Badges/MCH2022/support/troubleshooting_faq/_index.md

 - The Badge will mount as a mass storage device (MSD, a.k.a USB thumbdrive)
 - Drag-n-drop (or whatever it is you Linux-from-Scratch folks do ...) the U2F firmware onto the drive

-This sound way more complicated than it is, you'll figure it out.
+This sounds way more complicated than it is, you'll figure it out.
 In case you don't that means we msessed up something else as well, please bring your Badge to the [Badge tent](https://map.mch2022.org/#map=20/5.5274/52.2839/0) so we can have a look to see what went wrong.